harmony-one/h/progress/rikako-hatoya.md

+2025-07-21 Mon: Worked on hedging strategy: tested different scenarios with simulator on revert finance and investigated PnL at different BTC exposures/hedge.
+Started working on implementing code to simulate PnL with leverage/hedge amount as variables with LP position as input parameter.

 2025-07-20 Sun (1.0h): Continue reading yield basis.

 2025-07-19 Sat (8.0h): Went back and re-read strategy documents (new LP rebalancing + BTC/USDC doc) to better understand.
 Reading of YieldBasis strategy.